Student Career Timeline

 - Continue to develop rapport with professors and update your reference list.

 - Research and apply for career related internships and summer jobs.
-Again, don’t forget The Washington Center!
+Again, don’t forget The Washington Center and Chicago Semester!

 - Attend job fairs for practice or to find internships.